Croft-on-Tees: Community

 The village is served for Primary education by Croft CE Primary School which caters for ages 3 to 11 and has a capacity of 105.
 It lies within the catchment areas of both Northallerton School and Richmond School for secondary education.

-Croft has two hotels, one a Grade II listed building.
+Croft has two hotels, of which, Croft Hotel is a Grade II listed building.
 Croft motor racing circuit is built on the former aerodrome, RAF Croft.

 Religion

 The village church, St Peter's, is a 14th-century style building situated on the bank of the Tees.
 It is a Grade I listed building.

 Whilst not a job in Yorkshire, the incoming Bishop of Durham meets the Mayor of Darlington to be presented with the falchion that John Conyers used to despatch the Sockburn Worm.
 The ceremony, which is performed on the bridge over the River Tees in the village, has been carried out since 1790.

 Notable residents

 Lewis Carroll lived in Croft from 1843 to 1850.
 His father the Revd Charles Dodgson was Rector of Croft and Archdeacon of Richmond from 1843 to 1868.
 Carroll's photo of the niece of Alfred Lord Tennyson's wife was taken at Croft.
 Historians believe Lewis Carroll's Cheshire Cat in the book Alice in Wonderland was inspired by a carving in Croft Church.